UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The right energy provider depends on your home size, usage habits, and preference for bill simplicity.

+Whichever provider you choose, remember to check your Electricity Facts Label for TDU charges and minimum usage fees to avoid unexpected costs.
+By selecting an eco-conscious plan or a solar buyback option, you can also ensure your energy choice supports a more sustainable future.
 Once you have decided on a provider, be sure to check the specific rates available in your area on our Houston or Dallas utility pages to get started.

-FAQs About TXU Energy vs. Direct Energy
+Frequently Asked Questions About TXU Energy vs. Direct Energy

 Is TXU Energy or Direct Energy cheaper?

 There is no single answer because it depends entirely on your usage.
-Direct Energy is often cheaper for apartments or homes with low to moderate usage because their plans rarely have high minimum usage requirements.
-TXU Energy can be very competitive, and sometimes cheaper, for large homes that use enough power to unlock their tiered bill credits.
+Direct Energy is often cheaper for apartments or homes with low to moderate usage because their fixed plans rarely have high minimum usage requirements.
+TXU Energy can be very competitive, and sometimes cheaper, for large homes that use enough power to consistently unlock their tiered bill credits.

 Do TXU and Direct Energy require a deposit?